-Appointment reminder phone calls may suit some clients, but you have to ask yourself, how many busy people really want a personal phone call during their workday?
-Text message reminders are a powerful way to provide clients with an instant reminder without interrupting what they are doing.
+Appointment reminder phone calls may suit some clients, but you have to ask yourself – how many busy people really want a personal phone call during their workday?
+Text message reminders are a powerful way to provide clients with an instant reminder without interrupting them from what they are doing.

 3. Make it easy to check out

-A hold-up at the checkout can taint the customer experience.
-If you find your customers lining up at the front desk, you could use iPads on the floor and get stylists to create their client's tickets while they are still relaxed in the chair.
+A hold up at the checkout can taint the customer experience.
+If you find your customers queuing at the front desk, you could use iPads on the floor and get stylists to create their clients’ tickets while they are still relaxed in the chair.
 When the client arrives at the front desk, all they have to do is make the payment and go!
-This approach can also do wonders for your retail sales, as it prevents people from abandoning their product purchases at the checkout.
+This approach can also do wonders for your retail sales, as it prevents people abandoning their product purchases at the checkout.